jurevans/wetransfer-spinner/README.md

 ## Testing
 I would have liked to have spent more time on the tests, specifically those of the `Spinner` component.
 There are a few spots in the tests where I am testing for implementation-specific items, which are better suited for Enzyme over React-Testing-Library.
 To save time, I stuck with React-Testing-Library.
 The only other testing library I included was `react-test-renderer`, to generate JSON for Jest SnapShots.

+## Bugs
+One annoying bug that I failed to return to is in the `Demo` component's `Start` and `End` functionality.
+Clicking `End` during a timeout will move to the next increment of `progress`, and if the timeout happens to be long enough, it is quite noticable.